FraserHutchison/Quick-3DsMAX-Script/README.md

 6. Go to the KEYBOARD SHORTCUTS menu (I haven't include the exact path as versions differ)

-7. Search for CustomTools Or Custom Scripts and assign a key (I have mine to O )
+7. Search for Quick Or QuickTools and assign a key (I have mine to O )

-8. SAVE YOUR SHORCUT (I have mine saved to a file in DOCUMENTS but it can be wherever)
+8. SAVE YOUR SHORCUT (I have mine saved in DOCUMENTS but it can be wherever)

 9. Click *Your Custom Shortcut* and you're good to go!